-- a) Any application for development and site alteration within the Recharge Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA) identified on maps provided in Appendix I, shall be accompanied by a Water Balance Plan that will maintain predevelopment recharge rates to the fullest extent possible through best management practices. - b) If on-site water balance cannot be achieved, within the Recharge Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA), proponents shall demonstrate through a Water Balance Plan how off-site recharge enhancement will compensate for any predicted loss of recharge, in consultation with the Conservation Authority.

-Recharge Management Area (WHPA - Q) and Significant Groundwater Recharge Area (SGRA)
+- a) Any application for major development within the Rechargable Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA) identified on maps provided in Appendix I, shall be accompanied by a Water Balance Plan with the objective of having no net reduction in recharge that assesses development recharge and maintains recharge to the greatest extent possible through best management practices. - b) If on-site water balance cannot be achieved, within the Rechargable Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA), proponents shall demonstrate through a Water Balance Plan how off-site recharge enhancement will compensate for any predicted loss of recharge, in consultation with the Conservation Authority. - c) Proposals for major development within the Rechargable Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA) are permitted if: - The Province determines that the new or amended Permit to Take Water required for the development to proceed will not result in a significant drinking water threat.